PierfrancescoSoffritti/android-youtube-player/README.md

 The playback of the videos is handled by the [YouTubePlayer](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/YouTubePlayer).
 You must use that for everything concerning video playback.

+#### Customize player UI
 The UI of the player is handled by a [PlayerUIController](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/PlayerUIController), in order to interact with it you must get its reference from the `YouTubePlayerView`

 ```
 PlayerUIController uiController = youTubePlayerView.getPlayerUIController();
 ```
+You can use the `PlayerUIController` to customize the UI of the player.
+You can show or hide Views in it, add your own Views and icons, remap click listeners etc. Read more about it [here](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/PlayerUIController).

+If you need even more control over the UI and you want to design it specifically for your app, you have the freedom to do it.
+You can completly replace the default UI with your own.
+Simply call the method `View YouTubePlayerView.inflateCustomPlayerUI(@LayoutRes int customPlayerUILayoutID)`.

+This method takes in the id of a layout resource.
+The method returns the View object corresponding to the inflated layout.
+The default UI of the player gets removed and replaced with the new UI, giving you all the freedom you want.
+You can read more [here](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/Replace-the-player%27s-UI).